 Rudra Saraswat announced today the release of Ubuntu Unity 21.04 as part of the Ubuntu 21.04 (Hirsute Hippo) operating system, featuring the good old Unity7 desktop environment by default.

-While still not an official flavor, Ubuntu Unity 21.04 is based on the Ubuntu 21.04 (Hirsute Hippo) release, which means that it ships with all of its internals, including the Linux 5.11 kernel for better hardware support, as well as the updated toolchain consisting of GNU C Library 2.33, GCC 10.3, GNU Binutils 2.36.1, LLVM 12, and Python 3.9.4.
+While still not an official flavor, Ubuntu Unity’s latest release is based on the Ubuntu 21.04 (Hirsute Hippo) release, which means that it ships with all of its internals, including the Linux 5.11 kernel for better hardware support, as well as the updated toolchain consisting of GNU C Library 2.33, GCC 10.3, GNU Binutils 2.36.1, LLVM 12, and Python 3.9.4.

 Various apps have been updated to their latest release, and other received bug fixes to work better, such as the GNOME System Monitor app.
 In addition, this release adds the missing notifications for volume and brightness changes, and improves support for Snap apps.

 Existing Ubuntu Unity 20.10 (Groovy Gorilla) users will probably be able to upgrade their existing installations by performing a fresh install.
-Just like Ubuntu 21.04, the Ubuntu Unity 21.04 release will be supported with software and security updates for nine months, until February 2022.
+Just like its big brother, the new Ubuntu Unity release will be supported with software and security updates for nine months, until February 2022.